amanrai31/React2/README2.md

 **NOTE :** However, it’s completely fine to change variables and objects that you’ve just created while rendering(inside the function itself).

 **NOTE :** Even though event handlers are defined inside your component, they don’t run during rendering!
-So event handlers don’t need to be pure.(They have to change something which is out of thier scope)
+So event handlers don’t need to be pure.(They have to change something which is out of their scope)

 **NOTE :** You should not mutate any of the inputs that your components use for rendering.
 That includes `props`, `state`, and `context`.
 To update the screen, “set” state instead of mutating preexisting objects.